 “Supportive care, which is the usual treatment for food toxicity, often works to recover pets who ingest these foods,” Black said.
 “But these supportive treatments to get pets back on their feet are often very costly for the owner, and difficult for the patient.
 In cases that require dialysis, pets have a difficult road to recovery.”

-The foods mentioned here should be kept off countertops and out of reach of pets, and under no circumstances fed to dogs and cats.
+The toxic foods mentioned here should be kept off countertops and out of reach of pets, and under no circumstances fed to dogs and cats.
 Preventing your pet from ingesting these items is the best way to keep them safe.
-But if they do ingest these foods, Dr. Black recommends contacting your veterinarian immediately.
+But if they do ingest these foods, Dr. Black recommends contacting your veterinarian or the Animal Poison Control Center immediately.

 Pet Talk is a service of the College of Veterinary Medicine & Biomedical Sciences, Texas A&M University.
 Stories can be viewed on the Web at vetmed.tamu.edu/news/pet-talk.
 Suggestions for future topics may be directed to email@example.com.